 6 Things To Know About Migrating From PRI to SIP

 PRI has long been a technology standard for delivering phone service.
-But as the Internet has changed so many things, it's also revolutionizing how companies of all sizes think about their phone service and systems.
+But as the Internet has changed so many things, it's also revolutionizing how companies of all sizes utilize their phone service and systems.
 While PRI may potentially remain relevant for some companies, SIP technology is providing additional scalability and features at lower costs.

 Moving From PRI to SIP: Factors to Consider

-There are lots of reasons why to consider the shift from PRI to SIP.
-Having worked with companies nationwide, we've seen businesses of all sizes make the jump.
 Compiled on this list are the most common reasons, but also the ones that have the most impact on a business's communication capabilities.

 1. SIP Interoperability

 SIP is an Internet protocol, all equipment and software are built to interact with that standard.
 But over time, companies have developed their own nuanced versions of SIP.
 For example, you may have a telephone on your desk with feature-rich buttons on it.
 That piece of equipment may work with the iteration of SIP delivered by one carrier, and when you switch carriers, those buttons may not work.
-With PRI, interoperability was never an issue.

 2. Updating Switches and Caller ID